For immediate release

 About Fort Valley State University

-Founded in 1895, Fort Valley State University is one of the nation’s most innovative academic institutions, leveraging its unique role as a state and land-grant institution to make educational opportunity available for everyone.
+Founded in 1895, Fort Valley State University, a University System of Georgia institution, is one of the nation’s most innovative and affordable academic institutions.
+Leveraging its unique role as an 1890 land-grant institution, the college conducts more science, technology, engineering and math federal research than any other public teaching college in the state of Georgia, making curriculum-enhancing research opportunities available to students learning to be leaders in innovation.
 The university’s undergraduate and graduate campus and online degree programs enroll almost 3,000 students from all over the world.
-As part of its commitment to excellence, the university has produced more African-Americans with mathematics degrees than any other college in the nation in two of the past three years.
-FVSU students participate in more than 80 academic and civic organizations, honor societies, and study abroad programs.
-FVSU is Georgia’s only 1890 land-grant institution, is part of the University System of Georgia, and is a member of the Southern Intercollegiate Athletic Conference and NCAA Division II.
+Named the most affordable online school in the nation for student economic mobility, the university has produced more African Americans with mathematics degrees than any other college in the nation in two of the past four years.
+FVSU students participate in more than 80 academic and civic organizations, honor societies and study abroad programs.
+FVSU is a member of the Southern Intercollegiate Athletic Conference and NCAA Division II League.
 Learn more by visiting www.FVSU.edu.